 This section focuses on how you can find files, and how you can easily manipulate files.
-The commands are demonstrated using an Interlisp Executive Window.
-To use them in a Xerox Common Lisp Executive Window (the default Exec), type IL: immediately in front of the command.
 To see all the files listed on a device, use the function DIR.
 For example, to see what files are stored in your current directory, type: